St. Augustine Catholic Church and Cemetery (Natchez, Louisiana): 19th century

 The Church of St. Augustine is distinctive among Southern churches of all denominations for its racial role reversals.
-Surviving pew records show that the front seats were occupied by the Créole de couleur Metoyer family who built the chapel.
+Surviving pew records show that the front seats were occupied by the Créole de couleur Metoyer family, who built the chapel.
 Seated behind them were the families of prominent white planters and other Creoles within the community with surnames Blanchard, Brevelle, Garcia, Landry, and Lemoine.
-Post-Civil War, St. Augustine chalked up another apparent first in U.S. racial history: its own congregation by this time was almost exclusively people of color; but, it served as the mother church for the predominantly white congregation of Mission Ste.
-Anne on Old River.

-The original structure has not survived.
-Union forces during the Red River Campaign of May 1864 were said to have torched the first church.
+On March 11, 1856, the mission of St. Augustine at Isle Brevelle was decreed by Bishop Auguste Marie Martin of Natchitoches to be a parish in its own right, and assigned Fr Francois Martin to be its first resident pastor.
+St. Augustine expanded to serve four other churches in the area: St. Charles Chapel at Bermuda, St. Anne Church (Spanish Lake) (serving the Adai Caddo Indians of Louisiana), St. Joseph's Catholic Mission at Bayou Derbonne, and St. Anne Chapel at Old River.

-On March 11, 1856, the mission of St. Augustine at Isle Brevelle was decreed by Bishop Auguste Martin to be a parish in its own right and assigned Fr.
-Francois Martin to be its first resident pastor.
-As a parish in its own right, St. Augustine expanded to serve four other churches in the area: St. Charles Chapel at Bermuda, St. Anne Church (Spanish Lake) (serving the Adai Caddo Indians of Louisiana), St. Joseph's Catholic Mission at Bayou Derbonne, and St. Anne Chapel at Old River.
+The original St. Augustine structure has not survived.
+Union forces are said to have torched it during the Red River campaign of May 1864.
+After the Civil War, its congregation was almost exclusively people of color.